-- Adaptational Villainy: As an expy of Harvey Bullock, he lacks Bullock's more admirable qualities and even engaged in acts that Bullock, even when he's presented as a Dirty Cop, would be appalled by.
+- Adaptational Villainy: As a composite of Gillian Loeb and Harvey Bullock, he leans towards the former's Bad Boss traits, lacking Bullock's more admirable qualities and engaged in acts that Bullock, even when he's presented as a Dirty Cop, would be appalled by.

 - Asshole Victim: Almost.
 He was targeted by a newly-transformed-into-Clayface Ethan Bennett after how badly he treated Bennett.

 - Bad Boss: Big time!
 He doesn't exactly treat a lot of his subordinates with any real respect.
 His treatment of Ethan because he supported Batman played a big role in Ethan's breakdown and transformation into Clayface (culminating in Ethan's suspension when Ethan revealed it was Batman who rescued him from Joker), which in turn led to Rojas almost becoming an Asshole Victim.
 He also used Ellen as a hostage when he found out that she was working with Batman.

 - Composite Character: Seems to be a combination of Detective Harvey Bullock and Gillian Loeb from Batman: Year One.
 He's a fat slob who hates the Batman, wants to arrest him at all costs, and a Bad Boss who does very sketchy things.

 - Chuck Cunningham Syndrome: Disappeared after Season 2.
 One can assume he was either fired or quit the force.